Specimens of Tyrannosaurus: "Tristan Otto"

 Commercial paleontologist Craig Pfister discovered the specimen in the lower Hell Creek Formation in Carter County, Montana, in 2010.
 Its excavation and preservation lasted four years.
-It was later sold to Danish-born investment banker Niels Nielsen, who loaned the specimen to the Museum für Naturkunde in Berlin, Germany, for research and exhibition.
-It has been on display at Museum für Naturkunde between 2015 and 2020, moving to the Natural History Museum of Denmark for one year, and expected back in 2021.
+It was later sold to Danish-born investment banker Niels Nielsen, who loaned the specimen to the Museum für Naturkunde in Berlin, Germany, for research and exhibition where it has been on display since 2015.
+In 2020, it was loaned for a period of one year to the Natural History Museum of Denmark, to return in 2021.
+However, the return was delayed by the COVID-19 pandemic and the specimen instead returned to Berlin in July of 2022.

 Nielsen and his friend Jens Jensen named the specimen Tristan-Otto (short: Tristan) for their sons.
 The Museum für Naturkunde Berlin lists it under specimen number MB.R.91216.
 Several European museums have Tyrannosaurus casts (replicas) or parts, but Tristan is one of only two original skeletons on display in the continent (the other is "Trix" in the Netherlands).
 The matte-black fossilised skeleton is about 12 m long and 3.4 m tall at the hips.
 Tristan is among the most complete known Tyrannosaurus skeletons: It was re-assembled from about 300 separate parts, 170 of which are original (including 98% of the skull and all the teeth), the rest reproductions.
 It is estimated to have died when about 20 years old and it was in poor health, having several bone fractures, bite marks to the skull and signs of disease in the jaw.
 The disease present in Tristan's jaw was suggested to be a case of tumefactive osteomyelitis.